Tuesday, August 31, 2010

 In this July 4th's edition of the Boston Sunday Globe, Eric Moscowitz wrote of the 100th anniversary of the Esplanade, whose opening was highlighted with fireworks on Independence Day in 1910.
 The article speaks of the ups and downs with the history of this most famous of the city's landmarks.

 In the 3rd floor stacks of the Library, one can find a pamphlet The Charles River Esplanade: Our Boston Treasure, published in 2000 by the Metropolitan District Commission (now known as the Department of Conservation and Recreation) and written by Linda M. Cox, Founder of the Esplanade Association.
-The booklet is digitized and note the link to the online version.
+The booklet is digitized and note the link in the record to the online version.
 This small booklet is indeed a treasure in itself with its rich history of the site.

 Among many other items housed in the State Library about this famous landmark are items about the flamboyant and much celebrated conductor, Arthur Fiedler, who presided at fifty July 4th concerts.
 An online biography of this famous conductor by PBS (WGBH Boston) includes the following about his tenure: